Hans Schindler Bellamy

-Hans Schindler (19 March 1901 – Vienna, 12 December 1982), authornames H.S.
+Hans Schindler (19 March 1901 – Vienna, 12 December 1982), author names H.S.
 Bellamy and Hans Schindler Bellamy, was an English professor in Vienna and an author on pseudoarchaeology.
 His books investigate the work of Austrian engineer Hanns Hörbiger and German selenographer Philipp Fauth and the now-defunct Cosmic Ice (Glacial Cosmogony) Theory.

 Hans Schindler was an English teacher at the Folk High School in the Vienna district of Margareten.
 Between 1930 and 1938 he published several English textbook as well as two booklet on English folksongs and on the history of the English language.
 As Jews and social-democrats he and his wife Rosie were fierce opponents of the Nazi-party.
 After the Anschluss of 1938 both fled to Britain, where he became a BBC-surveillor of German radio broadcasts.
 In 1946 he returned to Vienna and continued his work for the Folk High Schools.
 He died in 1982 and was buried in Kfar Menahem (Israel), where his son lived; his wife then also settled in Israel, where she died in 2015 at the age of 102.